 Wondering how to prevent period acne?
 Luckily, there are some things you can do to help decrease the persistence of pimples.

-For more serious period acne, or acne that persists all month long, you may want to consider taking a medication for acne like accutane.
+For more serious period acne, or acne that persists all month long, you may want to consider taking medication for acne like Accutane.
 Of course, you’ll need to speak to your doctor before starting accutane.

 When does acne get worse during the menstrual cycle?